shivamadhau/OI/README.md

 ## ABOUT TOOL :

 OI is a bash based script which is officially made for phish*ng social media accounts with portforwarding.
-This tool works on Android device and Non-rooted Android device,All types of Linux add on windows
+This tool works on Android device and Non-rooted Android device,All types of Linux and on windows

 ***WHAT IS PHYSHING ?***